What’s New With Anomalies?

 If, for example, both your Sleeping Heart Rate Dip percentage and your Sleep Disruption percentage appear to be better than normal, a “higher quality sleep” anomaly would be detected.
 If both your Sleeping Heart Rate Dip percentage and your Sleep Disruption percentage appear to be worse than normal, a “lower quality sleep” anomaly would be detected.
 Occasionally, one metric may appear to be better while the other appears to be worse.
 This would cause an “unusual sleep” anomaly to be detected.

 Tracking anomalies may give you additional visibility into factors that cause your sleep to differ significantly from what is normal for you.

-When you have a particularly good, bad, or unusual sleep, SleepWatch will share with you what metric caused the anomaly and ask you to provide details about about factors that may have impacted your sleep.
+When you have a particularly good, bad, or unusual sleep, SleepWatch will share with you what metric caused the anomaly and ask you to provide details about factors that may have impacted your sleep.

 When responding to the sleep anomaly question in the app, you can use the new “filter” function to find factors that may have contributed to the sleep anomaly.
 You can choose multiple options if more than one factor applies.

 Is There an Extra Charge for This Service?

 There is no extra charge for this enhanced feature.

 All SleepWatch users will have access to this important insight when a sleep anomaly is detected.
 We hope you enjoy this feature upgrade.